CRam-irez/Gone-Phish-n/README.md

 # Gone Phish'n - Phishing and Spam Detector Application

 The purpose of this project was to create and train a naive Bayes classifer to determine if an email is spam or not.
-Gone Phish'n is a desktop application that uses custom trained multinomial naive Bayes classifiers to detect malicious phishing URLS and spam emails in real time.
+Gone Phish'n is a desktop application that uses custom trained multinomial naive Bayes classifiers to detect malicious phishing URLS and spam emails in real time and output the spam percentage.

 ### Project Goal
 Design, train, and implement two independent naive Bayes models: